CroissantBit/ProtoSpecs/README.md

 ## Compiling

-All projects that depend on this repo should pull the latest version and then compile .proto using its own compiler.
+All projects that depend on this repo should pull the latest version and then compile .proto files using its own compiler.

 ## Packets

-Each packet must be prefixed with a int32 that represents the packet type.
+Each packet must be prefixed with a int16 that represents the message id.
 See: [main.options](https://github.com/CroissantBit/ProtoSpecs/blob/main/src/main.options)

 ## Helpful Resources for debugging